Default PNG, relative energy with respect to the first frame

 trj2fig

 mlmm trj2fig reads the Hartree energies encoded in each frame’s comment line of an XYZ trajectory, converts them to kcal/mol or Hartree, optionally references all values to a chosen frame, and exports the resulting series as static/interactive figures and CSV tables.
+Use it to plot an energy profile from an existing XYZ trajectory, or to recompute energies using the MLIP backend via -q/--charge and/or -m/--multiplicity.
 The figure uses bold ticks, consistent fonts, markers, and a smoothed spline curve (no title).

 Examples